Lafayette General Health

-Our caregivers include neonatologists David De Iulio, M.D.
-(Director of Neonatology), Matthew Cortez, M.D., and William Smalling, M.D.
+Our caregivers include neonatologists Matthew Cortez, M.D.
+(Director of Neonatology) and William Smalling, M.D.
 Additionally, there are 6 full-time and 2 part-time neonatal nurse practitioners, subspecialty pediatricians like pediatric cardiologists and gastroenterologists, as well as dedicated registered nurses.

 In addition, LGMC provides a team of other professionals including respiratory therapists, dietitians, lactation consultants, occupational therapists, social workers and hospital chaplains.